clingunis/cse15l-lab-reports/lab-report-1-week-2.md

 Next, obtain your UCSD CSE 15L account ID from this [link](https://sdacs.ucsd.edu/~icc/index.php).
 To activate it, you will need to globally reset your password on your UCSD Active Directory.
 This will take 15-20 minutes after resetting to activate.

 Next, open a new terminal in VSCode.
-You can do this with the command Terminal -> New Terminal or Ctrl or Command + `.
+You can do this with the command Terminal -> New Terminal or Ctrl or Command + Backtick.
 Then, type the command ```ssh (yourUCSDcse15laccountID)@ieng6.ucsd.edu```.
 Hit enter.
 It will ask you if you want to continue connecting after the authenticity of the host can't be established.
 Type ```yes``` and hit enter again.
 It will ask you for your password.
 So far the steps should look like this:

 ![Image](/Images/Part3.PNG)